 Accommodation summary:

-Almost as important as your choice of accommodation is the location of it.
+Where you stay matters almost as much as what you stay in.
 See our overview article to learn where the best place to stay on the Big Island is for you.
 If you are looking for accommodation options in a specific area of the Big Island, you can jump through to the following pages:

 Comparison between hotels and vacation rentals in Hawaii